web-dave/webdave.de/src/assets/posts/angular-elements.md

 ### Reactions

-A CustomElement can define special Methods which are called at special times during its "life".
+A CustomElement can define special Methods which are called at special times during its "lifecycle".
 These are called reactions.

 - `constructor(){...}` CustomElement is created